 Steps Prior to Building The Fence

-Determining all lot lines by getting out everyone’s surveys involved in sharing the fence to avoid futures issues or having to move your fence in the future.
+Determining all property lot lines by getting out everyone’s surveys involved in sharing the fence to avoid futures issues or having to move your fence in the future.

 Posts are planted or installed many ways.
 Here is a list of how many people plant or install posts

-1- dig 3 feet down into the dirt and plant the post filling the areas with dirt
+1- Dig 3 feet down into the dirt and plant the post filling the areas with dirt

-2- will do same as above but cover the bottom of the hole with a few inches of gravel.
+2- Will do same as above but cover the bottom of the hole with a few inches of gravel.

 What happens is water gets absorbed into the wood and if the ground never dry out the post eventually will rot and break.

 Even with different types of concrete added the wood will shrink and expand all the while water will get into the cracks.

 Concrete absorbs moisture as well so that many wood post only last 15 years or so even with the best of methods if the areas never gets a chance to dry out. very often.